Table of Contents

 Model Comparison with Recommendations

-Compare models across your test suite and get actionable recommendations:
+Compare models across your evaluation suite and get actionable recommendations:

 var result = await comparer.CompareModelsAsync(